harrykhlo/rugby_club/README.md

 ## Introduction

 This is an application for rugby clubs and their members managing their game activities which includes membership, team, game, club managements.
-The application pages and functions are given in the following sections.
+The design and assumptions are given in the following sections.
+The application pages as well as its functions, routes and templates are given in the subsequent sections.

 ## Design